 On October 13, 2016, we entered into an employment agreement with Dr. Phillip L. Gomez, our Chief Executive Officer.
 Pursuant to the employment agreement, we agreed to pay to Dr. Gomez an annual base salary of \$750,000, subject to an automatic increase of three percent (3%) above the amount of his base salary in effect at the end of the prior calendar year, beginning with January 1, 2018 and ending on the third (3rd) anniversary of the occurrence of a Change of Control.
 The Board of Directors may increase Dr. Gomez's base salary by additional discretionary amounts but any such additional discretionary amounts shall be disregarded when calculating the amount of any automatic increase in Dr. Gomez's base salary.
-On January 1, 2021, Dr. Gomez's base salary was adjusted to \$844,132 pursuant to the automatic increase.
-Starting in 2018 and thereafter, Dr. Gomez is eligible to receive an annual cash bonus, the target of which is 100% of his base salary.
-In the event of a Change of Control of the Company, Dr. Gomez shall receive an annual cash bonus for the year in which the Change of Control occurs equal to the greater of (i) the target annual bonus for such year or (ii) the annual bonus determined based upon the applicable performance criteria and goals for such year, provided that Dr. Gomez remains employed on the last day of such calendar year.
-The term of his employment, pursuant to the employment agreement, expired at the end of the two (2) year anniversary from when the agreement became effective and automatically renews for additional one (1) year periods unless notice of non-renewal is given; provided, however, that the agreement shall not automatically renew upon the expiration of any subsequent term that ends following the third (3rd) anniversary of the occurrence of a Change of Control.
+On January 1, 2022, Dr. Gomez's base salary was adjusted to \$869,456 pursuant to an annual increase approved by the Board of Directors.
+Starting in 2018 and thereafter, Dr. Gomez has been eligible to receive an annual cash bonus, the target of which is 100% of his base salary.
+In the